The 12 Key Peer-To-Peer Lending Risks

 - Lend more in loans in your own currency.

 - Look for currencies that attempt to peg to your own one.
 For example, the Bulgarian lev has been pegged at 1 lev to €0.51 since 2001, with no break in the peg so far.
 So long as it's fixed, you'll have no losses (or gains) from the currency differences.

 - Lend in loans across many different currencies to attempt to even out the risks, rather than placing all your eggs in one basket.
 This is the guidance from the phenomenal Credit Suisse Global Investment Yearbooks and Sourcebooks when investing.

-- You can hedge your bets by buying what's called forward contracts, but this is generally very expensive.
-Instead, look to your exchange costs.
-If you find your bank, the receiving bank or your card provider are charging expensive fees, or you're not getting close to the interbank exchange rate* (the “real” exchange rate), use one of the two cheapest exchange providers in the world: Wise* or CurrencyFair*.
+- You can hedge your bets by buying what's called forward contracts, but that is generally very expensive.
+Instead, look to lower your exchange costs.
+If you transfer directly from your bank or card provider to a lending account in a foreign currency, you won't even get to the interbank exchange rate* (the “real” exchange rate).
+So, instead, use one of the two cheapest exchange providers in the world: Wise* or CurrencyFair*.

 This was the fourth guide in a series of P2P guides